GDPR - The story so far

 “In 2012, the storage of passwords was introduced as a hash,” the company said on its message boards “The non-hashed version of the passwords, however, was also preserved.”

 The company quickly deleted the un-hashed version of the passwords, adding, “We are sorry that we did not take this step earlier.”

 Knuddels learned of the attack in September, informed its users and temporarily deactivated all accounts.
 They also notified LfDI Baden-Württemberg in accordance with the GDPR and are implementing additional security measures.

 Knuddels received a €20,000 fine - on a hack that affected more than 1.8 million accounts.
 At first glance this doesn’t seem to match the severe penalties threatened by the GDPR regulations?

 However, this information from the German LfDI Baden-Württemberg, clarifies much of the vague wording of the GDPR policy “Those who learn from harm and act transparently to improve data protection can emerge stronger as a company from a hacker attack,” The LfDI said in a notice.
 “As a fine, the LfDI is not interested in entering into a competition for the highest possible fines.
 The bottom line is improving privacy and data security for the users.”

-At the same time, the fact that only 1 of the 99 Articles of the GDPR was breached, (Security of Data Processing - Article 32), reminds us that the GDPR certainly “means business”.
+At the same time, the fact that only 1 of the 99 Articles of the GDPR was breached reminds us that the GDPR certainly means business.